Photonic implementation of Majorana-based Berry phases

-\section{Acknowledgments}
+{\bf Acknowledgments}

-This work was supported by the National Key Research and Development Program of China (Grants Number 2016YFA0302700), National Natural Science Foundation of China (Grant Numbers 61327901, 11325419, 11474267, 61322506, and 11274297), the Strategic Priority Research Program (B) of the Chinese Academy of Sciences (Grant Number XDB01030300), Key Research Program of Frontier Science, CAS (Grant Number QYZDY-SSW-SLH003), the Fundamental Research Funds for the Central Universities (Grant Number WK2470000020), Youth Innovation Promotion Association and Excellent Young Scientist Program CAS and the UK EPSRC grant EP/I038683/1.
+{\bf Funding:} This work was supported by the National Key Research and Development Program of China (Grants NO. 2016YFA0302700), National Natural Science Foundation of China (Grant NO. 61725504, 11474267, 61327901, 11774335 and 61322506), Anhui Initiative in Quantum Information Technologies (Grant No.\ AHY060300 and AHY020100), Key Research Program of Frontier Science, CAS (Grant No.\ QYZDYSSW-SLH003), the Fundamental Research Funds for the Central Universities (Grant Number WK2470000020, WK2470000026 and WK2030380015), Youth Innovation Promotion Association and Excellent Young Scientist Program CAS and the UK EPSRC grant EP/I038683/1 and EP/R020612/1. {\bf Competing interests:} The authors declare that they have no competing interests. {\bf Author contributions:} Y.-J.H. proposed this project.
+J.-S.X. and K.S. designed the experiment.
+K.S. performed the experiment with the assistant of J.-S.X..
+J.K.P. contributed to the theoretical analysis.
+J.-S.X., K.S., Y.-J.H. and J.K.P. wrote the manuscript.
+Y.-J.H. supervised the theoretical part of the project.
+C.-F.L. and G.-C.G. supervised the project.
+All authors read the paper and discussed the results. {\bf Data and materials availability:} All data needed to evaluate the conclusions in the paper are present in the paper and/or the Supplementary Materials.
+Additional data related to this paper may be requested from the authors.